 For me, the student is the customer.
 However, for this to work one must clearly define the product and service that is being offered.
 In this case, what is being offered is the opportunity for the student to earn an accredited degree.
-Just like a health club that provides equipment and coaching, in order for you to accomplish your goals you must get on the “treadmill” and do the work.
-For more of my thoughts on the concept of student focus read my article on Students as Customers…Good Idea?
-Ignoring the dated reference to gender, I subscribe to the now famous notion from Galileo Galilei, “You cannot teach a man anything; you can only help him find it within himself.”
+Just like a health club that provides equipment and coaching, in order for you to accomplish your goals, you must get on the “treadmill” and do the work.
+Ignoring the dated reference to gender, I subscribe to the now-famous notion from Galileo Galilei, “You cannot teach a man anything; you can only help him find it within himself.”

 Ambidextrous – Form Follows Function